DefectDojo/django-DefectDojo/docs/content/basics/features.md

 notifications to be sent to the user\'s specified email address when a report has finished generating.

+Microsoft Teams does not provide an easy way to send messages to a personal channel.
+Therefore, DefectDojo can only send system scope notifications to Microsoft Teams.

 In order to identify and notify you about things like upcoming engagements, DefectDojo runs scheduled tasks for this purpose.
 These tasks are scheduled and run using Celery beat, so this needs to run for